gkbrasselle/DS4002CS3/README.md

 ## Section 2: Map of Documentation
 ### This repository is organized as follows:
 1. DATA

-    **FOLDER 1: "celebrity_images" contains the following:**

       -"celebrities" subfolder --> contains 25 subfolders, each dedicated to a unique celebrity.
 Each celeb subfolder contains 100 google images.
       -"haarcascade_frontalface_default.xml" --> contains documentation for Haar Cascade facial encodings.
 This is used for facial identification in the "keras_recognition.ipynb" file**

-3. SCRIPTS
+2. SCRIPTS
     - initial_EDA.ipynb --> A script which uses "celeb_image_data.csv" to produce the EDA graphs in "Initial Celeb Dataset EDA".
     - image_processing.ipynb --> A script used to process the 100 images for each celeb (as contained within the "celebrities" subfolderwithin "celebrity_images"), applying transformations to the images in order to create an addition 300 augmented images per celeb.
 The extra augmented images are saved to the "celebrities_extra" folder.
     - keras_recognition.ipynb --> A script used to test if image augmentation was successful (i.e: by using tensorflow to see if the images in "celebrities_extra" contain faces, etc.)
     - final_testing.ipynb --> A script which uses Keras to train a model to correctly identify celebrity faces.
 The base dataset used is "celebrities_all" from the "celebrity_images" folder.
 100 testing epochs are used.
     - epoch_analysis.ipynb --> A script which analyzes the model's facial identifiaction accuracy across epochs.

+3. REFERENCES
+    - Contains articles providing background information about the case study topic
+    - Additional Keras documentation can be found at https://keras.io/
-5. LICENSE
+4. LICENSE
-6. README.md
+5. README.md

 ## Section 3: Instructions for reproducing results